A timeline of 19th-century America

 “

-Uncle Frank in Kansas,” by Francis Woodworth (
+Uncle Frank in Kansas,” Francis Woodworth (

 Youth’s Cabinet; June)